RemoteTechnologiesGroup/RemoteTech/tutorials/keo.md

 This tutorial covers how to launch three or four equally spaced satellites into keosynchronous equatorial orbit (KEO).
 It assumes you have no pre-existing satellite network.
 This network is recommended for players interested in role-playing or in a challenge.
 Since, in RemoteTech, dishes can be pointed and signals rerouted instantaneously, there is no in-game advantage to keeping communications satellites stationary, and a lower orbit is both easier to achieve and better for interplanetary communications.

 The tutorial gives two methods for creating a KEO network.
 [Separate launches](#method-1-separate-launches) have an easier rocket design and less specific orbit requirements, but are more tedious.
 A [single launch](#method-2-single-launcher) is faster, but requires skill in both rocket design and orbital maneuvers.
+Many thanks to Elan for the idea!

 ##Requirements